tech-keno/strawhatsvit/README.md

 4. **Configure Frontend:**

-Go to Netlify and start deploying a new web service
+Go to Vercel and start deploying a new Project

 Connect to your version of this repo

-configure start command:

-> npm run start

-or

-> npm run dev
+configure to the frontend folder

+Vercel will
-install node nodules for our dependencies in the front end,
+install node nodules for our dependencies in the front end

-> npm install

 all required packages should be in package.json

+Connect to the vercel website!

 ### How to run development server